Min. time required: 4:00

 The Bernina Express route summarized

-The Bernina Express is a direct train between Chur and Tirano in Italy.
+The Bernina Express is a direct 4,5-hour train between Chur in south-east Switzerland and Tirano, which is just across the border in northern Italy.
 It crosses the beautiful canton of Graubünden from north to south, or the other way around.
-Chur to Tirano is the classic route, but there's also a train from St. Moritz.
-All trains cross the Bernina Pass, and they end or begin in Tirano.

 The Bernina Express route is an impressive piece of railway engineering: the train reaches an altitude of 2253 m, even higher than the Glacier Express, and without the help of cogwheel track.
 It requires lots of spiral loops, 55 tunnels and 196 bridges to accomplish this.

-The landscape varies greatly, from high-alpine scenery on the Bernina Pass to Mediterranean scenery in the Poschiavo valley and Tirano.
+The landscape varies greatly, from high-alpine scenery on the Bernina Pass to Mediterranean scenery in the Poschiavo Valley and Tirano.

 Section 1: Chur to Pontresina

 The first section overlaps with section 4 of the Glacier Express route.
 The Bernina Express departs from Chur and first heads for Reichenau.
 There it bends to the south, towards Thusis and Tiefencastel.
-This Domleschg valley is known for its many castles.
+This Domleschg Valley is known for its many castles.

 The train continues south through a mostly narrow valley, crossing the spectacular curved Landwasser viaduct just before it reaches Filisur.
 After Filisur, several spiral loops help it gain height until it reaches the entrance of the Albula tunnel, at 1789 m.
 This section of the route is very interesting to explore on foot as well.